leshaan99/crud-app/README.md

 # CRUD-App
-I create a full-stack CRUD app using React, Node, MySQL, and Xampp.
-In this i using React to create the user interface, Node to handle the backend database operations, MySQL to store the data, and Xampp to serve the app.
-I'll also be using React Router to create dynamic routes, and Bootstrap to create a user interface.
+Developed a full-stack CRUD application utilizing React, Node.js, MySQL, and XAMPP.
+The application features a user interface built with React, with React Router enabling dynamic routing.
+Node.js manages backend database operations, while MySQL is used for data storage.
+XAMPP is employed to serve the application, and Bootstrap is integrated to enhance the user interface design.